jinyean/CTF/WhatIs/timeline.md

-# A few ways to access a timeline.
+# A few ways to access a timeline

 ## Method #1